en de

 Quality

 When it comes to quality, the most important thing to look for in an app is how dedicated the creators are to creating high-quality code.
-You want an app that looks beautiful and is bug-free.
+You want an app that looks beautiful, is easy-to-use and bug-free.

 Bugs happen, especially in the beginning stages of any app creation.
 But it’s important that creators are on top of preventing things like unexpected crashes, security leaks, and other things that interfere with user experience.